OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 This is where DevOps can help.
 If you build your checklist into an automation sequence, the automation tool won’t assume anything, and it won’t skip a task because it's tired or in a rush.

 DevOps helps to introduce the consistency we need in our IT environment.
-It also carries out tasks faster than a human in many cases.
+It also completes tasks faster than a human in many cases.

 When we talk about DevOps you often hear the terms Continuous Integration and Continuous Deployment (CI/CD) mentioned.